Wynemods/Wynemods/README.md

 ---

-## ✍️ Developer’s Daily Thought 💭
+## ✍️ Developer’s Thought 💭

-> *“Write code that your future self will read with gratitude, not confusion.”*
+> *“Write your systems as if they’ll be maintained by the world’s grumpiest engineer — because someday, they might.”*

 <p align="center">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical"/>